 5. Poor Job Performance Indicators Include Gaps In Employment And Frequent Job Changes.

 There are legitimate reasons why candidates have gaps in their employment history or change jobs frequently.
 Life happens.
 Candidates may be off taking care of a loved one, pursuing higher education, or countless other reasons.

 6. Recruiters Should Maintain A List Of Candidates To Contact When A Particular Position Becomes Available.

 Most people don’t wait around for non-existent magical job openings.
 Qualified candidates may be in a current role that doesn’t fit their growth needs.
-The job of an effective recruiter is to find the most qualified candidate to present to a hiring company, regardless of the candidate’s job status.
+An effective recruiter’s job is to have the right recruitment outlook to find the most qualified candidate to present to a hiring company, regardless of the candidate’s job status.

 7. Your Job As A Recruiter Is To Win The Best Candidate.

 Sometimes, a candidate can be perfect for a role but the company isn’t perfect for the candidate.
 This can be a hard thing to face.The Newport Group, a top executive search firm, has the experience to help both the candidate and client through the process of finding the best candidate for the position and the best position for the candidate.

 8. An Attractive Salary Is Key To Hiring Great Talent.